kulanko/Library/README.md

 Polymorphism: The identify_book_type method in Type is an example where the behavior differs based on the type of book (eBook or audiobook).

 MEMBERS ROLES
- ELSIE CHERUIYOT:  Introduction and Sammary at the end BONIFACE KULANKO: Inheritance
+ ELSIE CHERUIYOT:  Introduction and Sammary at the end.

+ BONIFACE KULANKO: Inheritance.

- INNOCENT ALVIN:   Encapsulation
+ INNOCENT ALVIN:   Encapsulation.

  JEFF GITUKU:

  ALEX GITONGA: